anuragkanojiya1/AutoCompose/README.md

-# 💌 AutoCompose — AI-Powered Multilingual Email Generator
+# 💌 AutoCompose — AI-Powered Multilingual Email Agent

 AutoCompose is an intelligent email composition agent built for speed, multilingual fluency, and seamless user experience.
 Whether you're writing a formal email in Japanese or a casual one in Spanish, AutoCompose instantly crafts high-quality emails in multiple tones and languages with voice input, draft saving, and even one-tap Gmail integration.